dotnet/docs-maui/docs/whats-new/dotnet-docs-maui-2022-06-01.md

 # .NET Multi-platform App UI (.NET MAUI) docs: What's new for June 2022

-Welcome to what's new in the .NET Multi-platform App UI (.NET MAUI) docs from June 1, 2022 through June 30, 2022.
+Welcome to what's new in the .NET Multi-platform App UI (.NET MAUI) docs for June 2022.
 This article lists some of the major changes to docs during this period.

 ## Get started